Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/GettingStarted.md

    1. In the Project panel select **Add (+)**, then **Perception** > **Semantic Segmentation Label Config**
    2. In the Assets folder, select the new SemanticSegmentationLabelingConfiguration
    3. In the Inspector, select **Add to list (+)** three times
-   4. In the three label text fields, add the text from the Labeling script on the objects you created in the Scene (that is Crate, Cube and Box)
+   4. In the three label text fields, add the text (Cube, Crate and Box) from the Labeling script on the objects you created in the Scene

 ![SemanticSegmentationLabelConfig with three labels and three colors](images/SemanticSegmentationLabelConfig.png)
 <br/>_SemanticSegmentationLabelConfig with three labels and three colors_

-8. In the Hierarchy panel select the Main Camera
+8. In the Hierarchy window select the Main Camera

 9. Add the IdLabelConfig to the Perception Camera script